LittleLin1999/MUSE-JWST-LyA-escape/README.md

 - FRESCO-GOODSS_HAE.fits: The full HAE catalog and detailed properties as described in Section 2 of Lin et al. 2024.
-For convenience, we also provide the catalogs in the form of `ascii.mrt`
+For convenience, we also provide the catalogs of the 165 HAEs which are used in our fescLyA analysis, in the form of `ascii.mrt`

   - fescLyA_HAE_GOODSS_C00.dat: The HAE properties and LyA escape fraction assuming Calzetti00 dust extinction law.
   - fescLyA_HAE_GOODSS_SMC.dat: The HAE properties and LyA escape fraction assuming SMC dust extinction law.